Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Conclusion

 \section{Conclusion}

-In this paper, we introduced a V-PETL framework for exploiting good parameter-accuracy trade-off around adapting video-based pre-trained large models to downstream tasks.
+In this paper, we introduced a V-PETL framework for exploiting good parameter-accuracy trade-off around adapting LVMs to downstream tasks.
 Our Swin-BAPAT method derived from the V-PETL with a variation of prefix-tuning known as PATT can effectively bring good parameter-accuracy trade-off on downstream tasks.
 The proposed PATT can be easily plugged to the attention module of other transformer-like models.
 Meanwhile, the amount of trainable parameter can be easily adjusted by the parameter $d_{bottle}$.
 With small amount overhead on trainable parameters, our method performs significantly better than state-of-the-art method AdapFormer-Swin and full-tuning on the datasets SSv2 and HMDB51 via small batch size, validating our contribution to the literature of PETL.
+Further extensive experiments on more downstream tasks with more LVMs have also verified the effectiveness of our PATT module.

-In the future we will test our proposed model on more action recognition datasets analyzed in \cite{bruce2022mmnet} under more learning regimes such as zero/few-shot learning, active learning and continual learning with other pre-training methods such as visual-language models.
-We will also explore other backbone models, activation functions for PATT, and PETL techniques such as LoRA for visual tasks.
+In the future we will test our proposed model on more action recognition datasets surveyed in \cite{sun2022human} under more learning regimes such as zero/few-shot learning, active learning, and continual learning with other pre-training methods such as visual-language models.
+We will also explore other backbone models, activation functions for PATT, and PETL techniques such as Compacter \citep{karimi2021compacter}, ST-Adapter, and KAdaptation for visual tasks.

+\bmhead{Acknowledgments} This work is supported in part by Huawei Technologies under Grant No.: P0038941.
+The author would like to thank the editors and anonymous reviewers who help improve this manuscript.